 Products that contain tomatoes, such as sauces, soups, or juices, may be unhealthy for dogs, especially because they often contain salt, sugar, artificial flavors, or other ingredients that are harmful.
 It is best to avoid giving your dog these products.

 You can even make your own tomato products, instead, so you know what’s in them.
 A little bit of these items will probably not cause much harm, but there’s no point in risking your dog’s health.

 As with almost all foods, there is a risk your dog may be allergic to tomatoes.
-In rare cases, an allergic reaction may lead to anaphylaxis, a potentially life-threatening condition.
-If you see signs of tomato allergies in your dog, such as coughing, sneezing, hives, swelling, difficulty breathing, or other symptoms, stop giving them to your dog and contact your vet.
+In rare cases, an allergic reaction may lead to anaphylaxis, a potentially deadly condition.
+If you see signs such as coughing, sneezing, hives, swelling, difficulty breathing, or other allergy symptoms, stop giving tomatoes to your dog and contact your vet.

 How Should You Give Tomatoes To Your Dog?

-If your veterinarian tells you it’s okay to serve tomatoes to your dog, make sure you choose ripe, red ones that have the stems, leaves, and vines removed.
+If your vet tells you it’s okay to serve tomatoes to your dog, make sure you choose ripe, red ones that have the stems, leaves, and vines removed.

 If you serve your dog a tomato-based product like sauce or soup, check the ingredients for anything that can hurt your dog.
-It is best to stick to fresh tomatoes that you prepare, yourself, just to be safe.
+It’s best to stick to fresh tomatoes that you prepare, yourself, just to be safe.

 Do you ever give your dog tomatoes?
 Does your dog enjoy them as a treat?
 Let us know in the comments below!

 DogTime participates in the NomNomNow affiliate program to earn fees for linking to products on NomNomNow.